 Too big too short too stocky too busty too round too many zits blackheads disgusting pinch an inch fail the pencil test cellulite don’t go out without makeup don’t let them see what you really look like they’ll run away in terror but if you are really lucky and have a few beers and do it in the dark he might not notice so make sure to turn off the lights before…

-I never questioned my standards of measurement, never realized that these standards are determined by a male-dominated culture and reinforced by a multibillion-dollar “femininity” industry that sells women cosmetics, diet aids, plastic surgery, fashion magazines, liposuction, creams and girdles.
+I never questioned my standards of measurement, never realized that these standards are determined by a male-dominated culture and reinforced by a multibillion-dollar “femininity” industry that sells women cosmetics, diet aids, plastic surgery, fashion magazines, liposuction, creams and your peers asking you, Coolsculpting worth it?.
 I took my inability to live up to these standards as personal failure and never drew any connections between my experience and that of other women.

 Men, you can’t live without ’em.
 Sooner or later I would end up with one.
 My grandfather used to tell me that it was good that I was short, as that way I would have the option of marrying either a tall man or a short one.
 There aren’t enough men to go around and it gets harder and harder to find one as you get older.
 Men aren’t comfortable with women who are more educated/smarter/earn more than they.
 My fifty-year-old aunt never married.
 She waited too long, and by then it was too late because she was too old, poor dear.
 It’s just as easy to fall in love with a rich man as a poor man.
 Men lead.